Oral Appliances Specialist

 Board Certified Sleep Medicine Specialist Serving Wake Forest, Raleigh, Chappel Hill, and North Carolina

 Continuous positive airway pressure (CPAP) therapy is the preferred treatment for obstructive sleep apnea.
 However, if your CPAP machine is uncomfortable and impedes your ability to get a good night’s rest, then you may want to consider oral appliances.
-Jamila Battle, MD, at RestWell in Wake Forest, North Carolina, is a sleep medicine expert.
+Jamila Battle, MD, at RestWell in Chapel Hill, North Carolina, is a sleep medicine expert.
 She uses one of the most advanced methods for testing, diagnosing, and treating sleep disorders and offers oral appliances as an effective treatment option.
 To schedule a consultation, call the office, or book an appointment using the online booking tool.

 Oral Appliances Q & A